alecBagnol/national_university/README.md

         self.surf = pygame.Surface((self.w, self.h))
         self.img_topixel(self.img, self.surf)
 ```
-Once I had the image matrix data, I just went by looping the array and drawing rectangles taking into account an scale index called in this case ratio and the setting it into a pygame canvas.
+Once I had the image matrix data, I just went by looping the array and drawing rectangles, taking into account an scale index called in this case *ratio* and then setting it into a pygame surface.

-Initially I thought that setting a color key for making exceptions at the momment of drawing a pixel in the pygames canvas could make a difference, but the thing is that it seems Pygame set a surface with a solid alpha index, making it necessary to tell the interface that I was loading a transparent graphic by setting the alph to 0, or setting a color_key.
+Initially I thought that setting a color key for making exceptions at the momment of drawing a pixel in a pygames surface could make a difference, but the thing is that it seems Pygame set a surface with a solid alpha index of 255, and so i had to tell the interface that I was loading a transparent graphic by setting the alpha to 0, or setting a color_key.
 ```python
 for y, row in enumerate(cvimage):
         for x, col in enumerate(row):